OisinV/discordbotreminder/README.md

    ```bash
    python bot.py
    ```
-3. Make sure your bot token is set (tokens from previous commits are reset and non-functional).
+3. Make sure your settings are properly set (my sensitive information from previous commits are reset and non-functional).
+4. This is more or less a tip, but if you want to host this, please apply at the discord server, this is an easy backend server and has support for hosters/devs. https://discord.gg/CwSqSBzXPn

 📜 This project is licensed under Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).